siberoloji/siberoloji.github.io/content/en/blog/C++/2024-06-30-correct-and-incorrect-variable-naming-conventions-in-c.md

  * @brief This program demonstrates the correct and incorrect variable naming conventions in C++.
  */

-#include &lt;iostream&gt;
+#include <iostream>
 using namespace std;

 int main() {
     // Correct variable naming conventions
-    int number; ///&lt; Variable names can start with a letter int Number; ///&lt; Variable names are case sensitive string NUMBER; ///&lt; Variable names can be in uppercase float number1; ///&lt; Variable names can contain numbers bool number_1; ///&lt; Variable names can contain underscores int number_1_; ///&lt; Variable names can end with an underscore int _number; ///&lt; Variable names can start with an underscore int _number_; ///&lt; Variable names can start and end with an underscore int _1number; ///&lt; Variable names can contain numbers after an underscore int _1_number; ///&lt; Variable names can contain underscores and numbers int _1_number_; ///&lt; Variable names can start and end with an underscore and contain numbers int number1_; ///&lt; Variable names can end with a number and an underscore
+    int number; ///< Variable names can start with a letter int Number; ///< Variable names are case sensitive string NUMBER; ///< Variable names can be in uppercase float number1; ///< Variable names can contain numbers bool number_1; ///< Variable names can contain underscores int number_1_; ///< Variable names can end with an underscore int _number; ///< Variable names can start with an underscore int _number_; ///< Variable names can start and end with an underscore int _1number; ///< Variable names can contain numbers after an underscore int _1_number; ///< Variable names can contain underscores and numbers int _1_number_; ///< Variable names can start and end with an underscore and contain numbers int number1_; ///< Variable names can end with a number and an underscore

     // Incorrect variable naming conventions
     // int 1number; // Variable names cannot start with a number